SumoLogic/sumologic-documentation/docs/send-data/kubernetes/best-practices.md

           autoscaling:
             enabled: false
   ```
 - Disable autoscaling for otelcol instrumentation
   ```yaml
   otelcolInstrumentation:
     autoscaling:
       enabled: false
   ```
 - Disable autoscaling for traces gateway
   ```yaml
   tracesGateway:
     autoscaling:
       enabled: false
   ```

 It's also possible to adjust other autoscaling configuration options, like the maximum number of replicas or the average CPU utilization.
-Please refer to the [chart readme][chart_readme] and [default values.yaml][values.yaml] for details.
+Refer to the [chart readme][chart_readme] and [default values.yaml][values.yaml] for details.

 If metrics-server is not already installed in your cluster, it is required to enable metrics-server.